bhbmaster/covid19/README.md

 ## To Do

-* added population info to country and create new plot html or add subplot with per 100K
+[x] Add population info to country and create new plot html or add subplot with per 100K

+[ ] Add new graph called Deaths Per Cases